kristinemlarson/gnssrefl/docs/pages/docker_cl_instructions.md

 ### Shutdown Docker <a name="Shutdown"></a>
 To exit down the container from the terminal, type `exit`

-After exitining, to re-enter this container, `docker start gnssrefl` followed by `docker exec -it gnssrefl /bin/bash`
+After exiting, to re-enter this container, `docker start gnssrefl` followed by `docker exec -it gnssrefl /bin/bash`

 To shut down the docker container run `docker stop gnssrefl`